 Our friendly lecturers and tutors are dedicated to helping you reach your full potential.
 Our staff are experienced tutors, but also have substantial experience of working in the relevant industry, too, so you can understand what your future career could be like.
 Our students also value being taught in smaller groups, rather than attending large lectures.

-Our degrees are validated by the Universities of Greenwich, Kingston and West London, Open University and Pearson is one of our awarding bodies.
+Our degrees are validated by the Universities of Greenwich, LSBU, Kingston University, University of West London, Open University and Pearson is one of our awarding bodies.

 Our qualifications are accredited by a number of Professional, Statutory and Regulatory Bodies (PSRBs).
 These include the GOsC (Osteopathy), the BACP (Counselling) and the CIEH (Environmental Health).